borkdominik/bigUML/docs/tutorial/0_Preparations.md

 # Preparations

-This tutorial gives a step by step description on how to create UML modules and how to provide those modules to the core package.
+This tutorial gives a detailed description of how to create UML modules and how to provide those modules to the core package.
 Here we will create a `demo` module, which will be the basis for our other tutorials.

 ---

-We always start with the `UML-ModelServer`, continue with the `UML-GLSP-Server` and finish at the `UML-Client`.
+We always start with the `UML-ModelServer`, continue with the `UML-GLSP-Server`, and finish at the `UML-Client`.

 The reason is simple.
-The model server manages the source files, therefore, we need to define the commands which will be used later.
+The model server manages the source files.
+Therefore, we need to define the commands which will be used later.
 But first, we need modules.

 ## UML-ModelServer